brsaylor/NGCluster/README.md

 NGCluster includes a number of configurations of graph and clustering parameters.
 Running a configuration produces a set of output files in a directory named output/*configuration-key*, where *configuration-key* is the short name for one of the configurations listed by `python run.py`.
+Running the program also compiles summary output for the listed and all previously run configurations in output/compiled-results.csv.

 To list available configurations: